Home Buying London Ontario? Questions You May Want To Ask A Realtor in London Ontario & Area.

 The answers to the above questions should give you a good feel for the commitment and competency of the Realtor® you’re thinking about using.

-There’s a difference between who Realtors® simply sell real estate, and those who commit to what it takes to serve clients and help them buy or sell a home properly.
+There’s a difference between who Realtors® sell real estate and those who commit to what it takes to serve clients and help them buy or sell a home properly.

-“Why should I work with just one sales person?
-Why don’t I do it myself, go to Open Houses, use the listing agent because it will be cheaper and I can make my own deal” are thoughts that go through many buyer’s minds.
+Question #12: “Why should I work with just one salesperson?
+Why don’t I do it myself, go to Open Houses, use the listing agent because it will be cheaper and I can make my deal ?” are thoughts that go through many buyer’s minds.

 So why can buyers and sellers use the same Realtor®?
 Who is protecting whom?